Ichabod Crane Central School District

 Kinderhook (Ichabod Crane) Central School District is located in between the Catskill and Berkshire mountains and serves a population of 8,296 residents in northern Columbia and southern Rensselaer counties in New York.
 The district is in a rural setting 26 miles southeast of New York's capital, Albany, 15 miles (24 km) northeast of Hudson, and 120 miles north of New York City.
 The Ichabod Crane Central School District was formed in 1954, incorporating seven community schools into one centralized district.
 Currently there are three buildings, down from five after in 2012 the district closed down the elementary school of Martin H. Glynn and Martin Van Buren, the latter named after Van Buren, who made his home in Kinderhook, served as a New York state attorney general, vice president under Andrew Jackson, and as the eighth president of the United States.
 Glynn, raised in the village of Valatie, served as a U.S. representative, as well as the governor of New York from 1913 to 1915.

-Ichabod Crane High School, located on U.S. Route 9 in the Town of Kinderhook, currently serves approximately 624 students in grades 9 - 12.
-Ichabod Crane Middle School houses approximately 410 students in grades 6 - 8.
+Ichabod Crane High School, located on U.S. Route 9 in the Town of Kinderhook, currently serves approximately 530 students in grades 9 - 12.
+Ichabod Crane Middle School houses approximately 680 students in grades 4 - 8.
+Ichabod Crane Primary School currently serves approximately 520 students in grades K-3.

 The Ichabod Crane Campus now serves all grades K-12.